-- the Guidelines for border management measures to protect health and ensure the availability of goods and essential services issued on 23 March 2020. - (21) In its notification to the Commission, Bulgaria has made it clear that working conditions of drivers and road safety must not be compromised.
+- (21) Luxembourg therefore requests that drivers are allowed to postpone their weekly rest periods so that each such period can be taken up to seven 24-hour period from the end of the previous weekly rest period provided that compensation is provided in the following week. - (22) In addition, Luxembourg requests the obligation for drivers to take their regular weekly rests in suitable accommodation outside the cabin of the truck to be temporarily suspended to limit contacts and possible infections with COVID-19 and to provide an acceptable alternative in view of the closing down of most hotels and other accommodation during the pandemic, in line with the recommendation made by the Commission in its Communication on the implementation of the Green Lanes under the Guidelines for border management measures to protect health and ensure the availability of goods and essential services issued on 23 March 20205. - (23) In its notification to the Commission, Luxembourg has made it clear that working conditions of drivers and road safety must not be compromised.
 Drivers shall not be expected to drive whilst tired.
-Employers remain responsible for the health and safety of their employees. - (22) Drivers should note on the back of their tachograph charts or printouts the reasons of exceeding normally permitted limits by Regulation (EC) No 561/2006. - (23) Therefore, the exceptions requested do not as such prejudice the objectives of Regulation (EC) No 561/2006. - (24) The request of Bulgaria to be authorised to grant exception to Article 6(1), Article 7, and Article 8(6) and (8) of Regulation (EC) No 561/2006 should therefore be approved.
+Employers remain responsible for the health and safety of their employees. - (24) Drivers should note on the back of their tachograph charts or printouts the reasons of exceeding normally permitted limits by Regulation (EC) No 561/2006. - (25) Therefore, the exceptions requested do not as such prejudice the objectives of Regulation (EC) No 561/2006. - (26) The request of Luxembourg to be authorised to grant exception to Article 6(1) and (3), and Article 8(6) and (8) of Regulation (EC) No 561/2006 should therefore be approved.